15 Budgeting Mistakes You Need to Avoid

 Image Credit: Shutterstock.

-Loyalty doesn’t always pay when it comes to services like insurance, cell phone plans, or internet providers.
+Loyalty doesn’t always pay for services like insurance, cell phone plans, or internet providers.
 Take time each year to compare prices and see if you can get a better deal elsewhere.
 Don’t be afraid to negotiate with your current providers – they often have unpublicized discounts to retain customers.

 Family buying laptop